neurite/debian-setup/docs/0300-nvidia.md

 ### Verify

-* Verify NVIDIA graphics is installed and recognized in the system `lspci | grep -i nvidia`
+* Verify NVIDIA graphics is installed and is recognized in the system `lspci | grep -i nvidia`
 * Verify Linux kernel `uname -r` and architecture `uname -m`

 ### Linux headers

+`sudo apt-get install linux-headers-$(uname -r | sed 's/[^-]*-[^-]*-//')`

 NVIDIA installs into the kernel tree.
 In order to do that, Linux headers are needed.
 It is important we install the exact version of Linux headers.
-Thus this better be done manually.
+Thus this better be done manually and separately.

-`sudo apt-get install linux-headers-$(uname -r | sed 's/[^-]*-[^-]*-//')`

 The command `uname -r | sed 's/[^-]*-[^-]*-//'` output `amd64`.
-The package `linux-headers-amd64` is the architecture-specific meta package.
-The package manager points it to the correct package, for example, `linux-headers-4.9.0-5-amd64`.
+The package `linux-headers-amd64` is the architecture-specific meta-package.
+The package manager points it to the package of correct kernel version, for example, `linux-headers-4.9.0-5-amd64`.

-So in the list of packages to be installed, double check there is `linux-headers-4.9.0-5-amd64` where `4.9.0-5-amd64` should match the kernel.
+So in the list of packages to be installed, double check there is `linux-headers-4.9.0-5-amd64` where `4.9.0-5-amd64` should match the kernel of your system.

 ### NVIDIA kernel and driver

 `sudo apt-get install dkms nvidia-kernel-dkms nvidia-driver`

+The dkms packages are singled out to make it clear that NVIDIA installs into the kernel tree.
+They are actually hard dependencies of the `nvidia-driver` meta-package.

-Must restart to replace nouveau with nvidia.
+In the end, must restart to replace nouveau with nvidia.
+You will be prompted if that is the case.

 ### CUDA

 `sudo apt-get install nvidia-cuda-toolkit`

+(TODO: Verify CUDA)